Jaimilit/beyond-the-barbell/README.md

 * Two lines spaces between functions and classes
 * All lines adjusted to <80 characters
 * Minor errors with missing closing tags

+All work passed with the exeception of a few lines that were too long.
+However, many of these lines were from the Boutique Ado walkthrough and; therefore, I thought it was ok to leave as this is the example my work was based upon.

 ### Lighthouse